fazleelahhee/custom-plugin/README.md

  ```

 **wpcp_plugin_single_user**
-This filter allow you to modify information displaying in the frontend.
-For example, if you want to displaying user website link instead of the plain text.
+This filter allows you to modify information displaying in the frontend.
+For example, if you want to display the user website link instead of the plain text.

 **Note:** Place this code into functions.php or your custom plugin.